Platform Capabilities & Constraints

 The architect’s mindset

-Multi-tenancy is not a limitation to work around — it is the foundation that provides automatic scaling, zero-downtime upgrades, and enterprise security at commodity pricing.
-The CTA should embrace it and only go off-platform when the platform genuinely cannot serve the requirement.
+Multi-tenancy is not a limitation to work around.
+It is the foundation that provides automatic scaling, zero-downtime upgrades, and enterprise security at commodity pricing.
+Go off-platform only when the platform genuinely cannot serve the requirement.

 Governor Limits Reference